suvrotica/SuvroTuitionBlog/src/lib/posts/Exponent.md

-Where $P_0$ is the population in 1975 (7.9 million) and $t$ is the number of years since 1975.
+Where $P_0$ is the population at a starting year and $t$ is the number of years since that starting year.
 What does this doubling feel like?
-It means that for every single person who was waiting for a tram on the Maidan, for every voice in the cacophony of the New Market, for every fan in Eden Gardens back in 1975… there are now two.
+It means in 2025, for every single person who was waiting for a tram on the Maidan, for every voice in the cacophony of the New Market, for every fan in Eden Gardens back in 1975… there are now two.